Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 1. Manual processes are tedious for employees, time-consuming and carry the risk of costly human error.

-2. Many routine manual processes — data collection, lead tracking, recording customer information, sending emails — can be automated.
+2. Many routine manual processes, such as data collection, lead tracking, customer data entry, and sending emails, can be automated.

 3. Review your current processes to spot repetitive tasks, then choose software to optimize them.
 For example, the all-in-one ELMA platform simplifies and automates data collection processes.